Holly-Horwood/keto_kitchen/README.md

 ### **_Surface_**

 I designed this site using modern neutral colours.
-Different variations of green are used throughout the site to represent the element of nature.
-I chose grey and white for the map so as not to detract from the marker colours.
-The site is very simplistic making it easier for the user to identify key areas quickly so they can use the site effectively.
-The map does offer some extra features like the ability to switch from terrain view to satellite so that the user can see more detail on the map.
-On the larger view there are more images and links to help and inspire the user.
+Different variations of green are used throughout the site to represent healthy living.
+There is a logo and favicon for easy identification of the site.
+The navbar is transparent however on scroll it becomes white otherwise the user may get frustrated if they try to click on anything behind the navbar as it wont work.
+The bootstrap card deck was used to make it easy to identify individual recipes and where applicable the search container is at the top of the screen so the user can easily search the site.

 ---

 ## **User Story**

-As a user on the website I want the ability to find accommodation at DOC sites around New Zealand quickly and easily.
+As a user on the website I want the ability to easily find diet friendly recipes.

-**End user goal:** Find a place to stay
+**End user goal:** Find a recipe.

-**End business goal:** Make finding accommodation easier.
+**End business goal:** Make finding health concious recipes easier.

-**Acceptance criteria:** Able to search New Zealand DOC Campsite and Huts on the map, find information about them and click on the more info link to redirect to DOC website to book.
+**Acceptance criteria:** Able to search the site for recipes matching my search criteria and get full instruction to follow so I can make the recipe.

 ---